Brendan Rodgers praised duo Luis Suarez and Daniel Sturridge after the deadly duo both netted in Liverpool's 3-1 win over Crystal Palace.

 "Without playing great we won the game, and that was something last season that we were guilty of.
 I'm not the type of coach that only wants to win.
 I worry about how the team plays and how we can control a game.

-Steven Gerrard's penalty wrapped up the points for the hosts before half-time, and Palace manager Ian Holloway was not happy with the officials' decision against Dean Moxey's pull on Raheem Sterling.
+Steven Gerrard's penalty wrapped up the points for the hosts before half-time, and Palace manager Ian Holloway was not happy with the officials' decision to penalise Dean Moxey for a pull on Raheem Sterling.

 "Unfortunately we are being punished for any mistake we make at the moment," he said.